SE-Boyz/smart-task-manager-microservices-system/README.md

 ﻿# Smart Task Manager Microservices System

 This project is a beginner-friendly microservices assignment built with Node.js and Express.
 It now contains five backend microservices plus an API gateway, with each service owning an independent MongoDB database.
-RabbitMQ is used for asynchronous task events between services where event-driven communication makes sense.
+RabbitMQ is used for asynchronous task events between services where event-driven communication makes sense

 ## Project Overview